p2eengineering/kalp-studio-documentation/docs/Products/Kalp-Studio-Console/Dashboard/How-to-Navigate-Kalp-Studio-Platform-as-a-New-User.md

 # **How to Navigate Kalp Studio Platform as a New User**

-Kalp Studio is a comprehensive platform designed to facilitate blockchain and decentralized application (DApp) development.
 Kalp Studio is an all-in-one platform built to simplify blockchain and decentralized application (DApp) development.
 This guide will walk you through the key features and help you get started quickly as a new user.

 ### **Dashboard Overview**